Welding: a Case Study in Occupational Hygiene

 Welding Industry Infographic

-This infographic explores key statistics about the welding industry.
+This interactive infographic explored key statistics about the welding industry.

 Click-to-Explore

-Learners explore an real-world image of welding in the field and select highlighted regions to identify where there may be a fire or explosion hazard.
+Learners explored a real-world image of a worker welding in the field and selected highlighted regions to identify where there were fire or explosion hazards.

 Explore the Space

-In this activity learners pan around a room by looking through different images of a Personal Protective Equipment (PPE) storage space.
-The presenter, in newly recorded audio, highlights the key elements of the space and encourages learners to think about how they could implement this in their workplaces.
+In this activity learners panned around a room by looking through different images of a Personal Protective Equipment (PPE) storage space.
+The presenter highlighted the key elements of the space and encouraged learners to think about how they could implement this in their workplaces.

 Case Study